-Al Brooks, MD, Professional Trader, Author, Lecturer, and Daily Trading Room Presenter
+Al Brooks, MD, Professional Trader, Author, Lecturer, and Trading Room Presenter

 I have been a professional trader since leaving my career as an ophthalmologist more than 30 years ago.
 I received my MD degree from the University of Chicago.
 In addition, I have written dozens of scientific papers on eye diseases and eye surgery.
-Also, I taught at Emory University before opening a practice in Los Angeles, and in Los Angeles, I was on the clinical faculty of UCLA.
+Also, I taught eye surgery at Emory University before opening a practice in Los Angeles, and in Los Angeles, I was on the clinical faculty of UCLA.

 I have shared my techniques on 4 continents, lectured on advanced scalping techniques at the Chicago Mercantile Exchange, regularly speak at MoneyShow and TradersExpo conferences, and have taught tens of thousands of traders how to trade.
 My books have been translated into many languages, and my Brooks Trading Course is being translated as well.

 Futures magazine coined me “the trader’s trader,” and I was one of their technical analysis contributor for many years.

 I appreciate my devoted following, and provide live market commentary and daily chart analysis updates at BrooksPriceAction.com.

 Long ago as an eye surgeon, I loved teaching ophthalmology residents.
 Furthermore, I have enjoyed helping thousands of traders from all over the world since 2009.
 It is very important to me to give you the best tool available to help you succeed.
 I believe that it is the Brooks Trading Course.